Brief justification

 Brief description of the project

-To account for marine mammals, aerial photography is carried out from several unmanned aerial vehicles (UAVs) based on an icebreaker.
-UAVs are equipped with cameras in various areas of the optical spectrum, including thermal imagers and ultraviolet cameras, as well as navigation systems, altimeters and other sensors.
-The icebreaker provides forward movement in the latitudinal direction, and the drones are shooting tacks mainly in the direction perpendicular to the movement of the icebreaker.
+To study polar animals, several UAVs based on an icebreaker or shore are being photographed from aboard.
+Drones are equipped with cameras in various areas of the optical spectrum, including infrared and ultraviolet ranges, as well as navigation systems, altimeters and other equipment.
+The icebreaker provides forward motion, and the UAVs are shooting tacks mainly in the direction perpendicular to the movement of the icebreaker.

-After preliminary onboard processing and compression, the collected materials are promptly transferred to the processing center on the icebreaker for further flight planning and further to the coastal center for thematic data processing and analysis.
-To estimate the number of animals, sample data is extrapolated and the number of animals is estimated.
+After preliminary on-board processing and compression, the collected materials from the UAV are promptly transferred to the express processing center on the icebreaker or shore to assess the quality of materials and further flight planning.
+Further, the information is transmitted to the coastal data processing and analysis center.
+To estimate the number of animals, extrapolation of sample data and estimates of the number of animals of various species are performed.

 Collection of materials and data processing